-Bronchoscopy, as developed by early physicians, has had a slow evolution since Hippocrates (460-370 BC) first suggested insertion of a pipe into the larynx of a suffocating patient.
-Avicenna used a silver pipe about 1000 AD and Vesalius used a reed in an animal with an open chest to assist respiration.
-Nasotracheal intubation for suffocation and foreign body removal was advised in the 1700s.
-Tracheotomy and blind tracheal intubation were developing in the mid to late 1800s.
-Limitations existed, however, that required nonmedical scientific advancement before the patient and the physician might benefit from a more revealing interventional endoscopic view.
+Bronchoscopy, as developed by early physicians, has had a slow evolution since Hippocrates (460 - 370 BC) first suggested insertion of a pipe into the larynx of a suffocating patient.3 advancement before the patient and the physician might benefit from a more revealing interventional endoscopic view.
 Better mechanisms were developed to assist in the building of a "scope" and to replace candles or sunlight with a more illuminating light source.
-In the 1870s, electricity was discovered by T.A.
+In the 1870's, electricity was discovered by T.A.
 Edison, and, through research, techniques were developed to safely direct the light through a specific tube toward the target to be examined.